 Roll out your sleeping bags and get that tent pitched: we've found the camping spots around Singapore for some good old fashioned family fun...

-We love spending as much time as possible at one of our favourite pockets of green, Pulau Ubin, so are definitely on board for a night or two under the stars listening for the sounds of wild boar and resident macaques.
-Head to Jelutong or Maman Beach to pitch your tent for the night, and although permits are not needed, you’re advised to let the officers at Pulau Ubin Police Post know you’re there.
-They will also provide a quick brief on the all important dos ‘n’ don’ts of camp life on the island.
+We love spending as much time as possible at one of our favourite pockets of green, Pulau Ubin.
+So we are always on board for a night or two under the stars listening to the sounds of wild boar and resident macaques.
+Apply for a permit at least two weeks in advance and then head to Jelutong, Mamam or Endut Senin campsites to pitch your tent for the night.
 Prepare to be a tad stinky by the time you return though: there are toilet facilities around the campsites, but no showers!
-We’re pretty sure the kiddos won’t’ care… And what it lacks in washing facilities, it deffo makes up for with a peaceful kampong style life.
+We’re pretty sure the kiddos won’t care… And what it lacks in washing facilities, it defo makes up for with a peaceful kampong style life.

 This place is perfect for the more serious campers amongst you: you’ll find top quality gear not just for camping, but for all manner of outdoor pursuits including climbing, skiing and hiking.

 Where: Campers’ Corner, 75 Bukit Timah Road, Boon Siew Building #01-01, Singapore 229833